fergbrain/countdown-timer/readme.txt

  * Changed the way dates are removed.
 Made it based on the lack of a date, instead of the lack of a title.
  * Reduced the user access level to Options Manager instead of Administrator
  * Moved the options page from tools to settings in the admin menu
- * Implemented the register_setting function, incidently changing the way options are stored
+ * Implemented the register_setting function, incidentally changing the way options are stored
  * Added option to parse shortcodes in the_excerpt
- * Updated all the lanuages files using Google Translate and http://pepipopum.dixo.net/index.php
+ * Updated all the languages files using Google Translate and http://pepipopum.dixo.net/index.php
  * Use the get_option directly instead of by variable
  * Removed checkUpdate variable because we don't use it anymore.
  * Updated to use _n i18n function